nishanbudhathoki2266/nishanbudhathoki2266/README.md

 ![](https://komarev.com/ghpvc/?username=nishanbudhathoki2266&color=green&style=flat-square)

+# Hi, I'm Nishan Budhathoki 👋

+Passionate JavaScript Developer | MERN Stack Enthusiast | IoT Geek

-# Hi there, Welcome to my corner of the coding universe! 👋
+Welcome to my corner of the coding universe!
+Here, you'll find a collection of my projects and contributions.
+Feel free to explore and connect with me on my coding journey.
-👦 I'm Nishan Budhathoki, a passionate JavaScript developer with a strong passion for crafting elegant and user-centric web solutions.

 ## ⚔ Weapons I am loaded with

-- **JavaScript Enthusiast:** Proficient in modern JavaScript and its various frameworks and libraries.
-- **MERN Stack:** Exploring the world of MongoDB, Express, React, and Node.js for full-stack web development.
-Also familiar with SQL databases.
-- **Frontend Magic:** Skilled in using React with NextJS to create dynamic and interactive user interfaces.
+- 💻 Expertise in JavaScript, Next.js, and the MERN stack
+- 📦 Experience with SQL and NoSQL databases
-- **CSS Artistry:** Experienced in crafting beautiful designs using Bootstrap, Tailwind CSS, and SASS.
+- 🎨 Efficiency in crafting beautiful designs using Bootstrap, Tailwind CSS, and SASS.
-- **Version Control:** Proficient in Git for efficient collaboration and code management.
+- 🌐 Proficiency in building IoT projects with Raspberry Pi
+- 🤖 Version controlling with Git

 Boring details ?
 Here's myself as an object 😉: